-Conflict resolution skills training for correctional officers who come in contact with young offenders and charged with managing the behaviour of youth in juvenile detention centers is critical.
-Education in conflict resolution for juvenile correctional officers will help inmates learn alternatives to violent and self defeating behaviour.
+Conflict management skills by those who come in contact with young offenders and charged with managing the behaviour of youth in juvenile detention centers will help inmates learn alternatives to violent and self defeating behaviour.

 Teaching youth to effectively manage conflict and reduce violence.